-It's unfortunate that eating bananas isn't enough, because the involuntary contraction of a muscle that doesn’t relax can be quite painful and disabling.
-In severe cases, and particularly when you continue to run with a cramp, the result is a calf muscle strain or tear.
+It's unfortunate that eating bananas isn't enough.
+The involuntary contraction of a muscle that doesn’t relax can be quite painful and disabling.
+In severe cases, and particularly when you continue to run at speed with a cramp, the result is a calf muscle strain or tear.

 Even after the muscle relaxes it often remains stiff and painful and prone to cramp again on subsequent runs.

-As an age-group coach, I had several great runners who were prone to calf cramps towards the end of our tougher workouts.
-I’d have them pull their toe back for a stretch, and took to stocking 1.7 ounce Hotshot brand drinks in my first aid kit because it made cramps relax almost instantly.
+As an age-group coach, I had two great 13-year-old runners who were prone to calf cramps towards the end of our tougher workouts.
+I’d have them pull their toe back for a stretch, and took to stocking 1.7 ounce Hotshot brand drinks in my first aid kit because it made their cramps relax almost instantly.